top of page

 grunge-wall-background.jpg

-About Viktoriya Volkov
+Viktoriya Volkov is a Ukrainian

 Portrait of Viktoriya Volkov, author of Ukrainian Monster: An American Story, a literary memoir of Slavic immigrant identity, freedom, and resilience, wearing a white collared shirt against a dark grunge textured background.